shijiebei2009/RedisDirectory/readme.md

 |RedisDirectory (ShardedJedisPool)|10 million|15|477s|790s|used_memory_human:2.67G|

 The above test did not compress the index file.
 You can customise the compress index file or not by modifying `COMPRESS_FILE=false` in config file.
 Under normal circumstances, in the local machine test, compressed file performance is not as good as uncompressed file performance.
+In the 10 million of documents test, the compression index file consumes write time about 680s.

 ## Related Project
 - [maxpert/RedisDirectory](https://github.com/maxpert/RedisDirectory)